 Our rights come from God, not the government.
-I believe we must guard these God-given freedoms against infringement, whether that infringement is at the hands of other individuals or the government.
+We must guard these God-given freedoms against infringement, whether that infringement is at the hands of other individuals or the government.

 Private ownership of property is vital to our freedom and our prosperity and is one of the most fundamental principles embedded in the Constitution.
-The House Judiciary Subcommittee on the Constitution and Civil Justice held a hearing on the "State of Property Rights in America Ten Years After Kelo v.
-City of New London" on July 9, 2015.
+The House Judiciary Subcommittee on the Constitution and Civil Justice held a hearing on the H.R.
+1689, the Private Property Rights Protection Act on March 30, 2017.

 Congressman Goodlatte is a cosponsor of the Child Welfare Provider Inclusion Act, H.R.
 1881.
 This bill states that any state that receives federal funding cannot discriminate against a child welfare provider on the basis that the provider declines to provide a service that conflicts with its sincerely held religious beliefs or moral convictions.